 Gross margin for the first thirteen weeks of fiscal 2014 increased approximately 110 basis points to 40.8% from 39.7% in the first thirteen weeks of fiscal 2013.
-This increase in gross margin was primarily the result of increased product gross margins across most product categories due to reduced clearance activities, improved merchandising assortment and improved supply chain efficiencies, partially offset by an increase in inventory shrinkage and damage.
+This increase in gross margin was primarily the result of increased product gross margins across most product categories due to reduced clearance activities as a result of a decrease in excess inventory, improved merchandising assortment and improved supply chain efficiencies.
+These improvements were partially offset by an increase in inventory damage and shrinkage due to increased inventory levels and the implementation of a new enterprise resource planning system.